StarpTech/k8s-gitops/README.md

 #### Update the state in your CI

 Every change in the artifact directory `.umbrella-state/` must be commited to git.
-This means you can reproduce the state at any commit by triggering you CI pipeline. `[ci skip]` is necessary to avoid rescheduling your CI if you update `.umbrella-state/` it in your CI pipeline.
+This means you can reproduce the state at any commit by triggering you CI pipeline. `[ci skip]` is necessary to avoid rescheduling your CI if you commit `.umbrella-state/` in your CI pipeline.

 ```sh
 git add .umbrella-state/* && git commit -m "[ci skip] New Release"